wp-plugins/members-list/readme.txt

 == Features ==

-* List your members in a wordpress post
+* List your members in a wordpress page
+* Hide selected members from members list
 * Search through your members using user standard and meta fields
 * Search alphabetically by last name
 * Pagination to page through members list and search results